A Lesson to Learn: Cenntro Electric Group Limited (CENN)

-Cenntro Electric Group Limited (NASDAQ:CENN) went down by -8.05% from its latest closing price compared to the recent 1-year high of $15.00.
-The company’s stock price has collected -16.23% of loss in the last five trading sessions.
+Cenntro Electric Group Limited (NASDAQ:CENN) went up by 6.92% from its latest closing price compared to the recent 1-year high of $15.00.
+The company’s stock price has collected -2.30% of loss in the last five trading sessions.

 Is It Worth Investing in Cenntro Electric Group Limited (NASDAQ :CENN) Right Now?